fontforge/fontforge/doc/sphinx/scripting/scripting-alpha.rst

    more information).
 If the "all" argument is specified and is a nonzero integer, then all extrema will be added; otherwise, some that would be very close to existing endpoints will not be added.

+.. function:: AddInflections()

+   If the curvature of a spline in a glyph changes sign then break the spline so that there will be a point at all points of inflections.

 .. function:: AddHHint(start,width)